sumo-mcp/.github/profile/README.md

 ⚠️ Not live yet!
 Coming soon... ⚠️

-An MCP server to enhance AI with historical and live data about Sumo wrestling.
+A free MCP server to power AI chatbots with historical and live data to answer your tough questions as a fanatic sumo fan!

 MCP URL: https://api.sumo-mcp.com/mcp